IrisChase/IVD/README.md

 This is equivalent to the previous example, except that it is reusable, of course.

-Where the remora operator (`@`) is used within an element, it is substituted by the actual instance name given to the element which derives from the remorial class.
-In the above examples, this name is auto-generated as the elements are anonymous.
+Where the remora operator (`@`) is used within an element, it is substituted by the actual instance name given to the element which derives from the remorial class (Which is auto-generated in the above example as it's an anonymous element).

 One special feature of remora substitution is that you can address any remora in the "school" (get it???) from any other element in the school using the `@::element-name` syntax, which is substituted with the name generated for it by the compiler.
 [This allows for a remorial class to export values from a child remora](https://github.com/IrisChase/IVD/blob/11066e421ff74b9418b420a3890e5d9fdcf40f6e/src/tests/valid/remoravaluekeysubstitution.ivd#L19) (Which are all otherwise unaddressable), but the implications of this are outside the scope of this little hoe-down.